awead/hydra-rspec-templates/README.md

 * sending out messages
 * using a matrix to speed up the test suite
 * installing dependencies
-* automated configuration and startup of hydra-jetty
+* configuration and startup of solr_wrapper and fcrepo_wrapper

 More information at [docs.travis-ci.com](http://docs.travis-ci.com/)